aileot/nvim-laurel/doc/laurel.md

   or use them together.
 - It could accept some additional keys which are unavailable in `api-opts`.

+### &default-opts

+A symbol to set default values of `api-opts` field.
+It indicates that the bare kv-table next to `&default-opts` contains default values for `api-opts`, but it also accept the same keys as `extra-opts`.
+To set boolean option, it requires to set to either `true` or `false` in spite of the syntax of `extra-opts` itself.

 ## Macros

 - [Autocmd](#Autocmd)